Stop teeth from grinding together

 How Do You Develop Bruxism?

 Bruxism can develop for a number of different reasons, depending on your specific oral health and more.
 For example, some patients may begin grinding their teeth because they’re crooked, and the imbalance creates undue tension in their jaw joints and muscles.
 Or, you may already have a dysfunction in your jaw joints that causes them to spasm and/or unconsciously clench and grind your teeth against each other.
-Because there are many potential causes for it, the first step to treating bruxism is to determine the cause of yours, then design an appropriate treatment plan, such as orthodontic treatment to straighten your teeth.
+Because there are many potential causes for it, the first step to effective Bruxism Treatment is to determine the cause of yours.
+Once identified, we can design an appropriate treatment plan, which may include options such as orthodontic treatment to straighten your teeth.